josephspurrier/gowasm/README.md

 This project is a sample Go application that compiles to a WebAssembly (WASM) application for use in a web browser.
 This project is based on this article: https://tutorialedge.net/golang/writing-frontend-web-framework-webassembly-go/.

 This project utilizes a `Makefile`.
+You can run these commands:

 ```bash
 # Compiles a WASM application called test.wasm.